 Translated from Italian

-18. Go temping hopping
+18. Go temple hopping

-We’ve already mentioned a few of Bangkok’s most renowned temples, but there are so many more templates in Bangkok it might be worth taking some time to discover a few more off the beaten path.
+We’ve already mentioned a few of Bangkok’s most renowned temples, but there are so many more temples in Bangkok it might be worth taking some time to discover a few more off the beaten path.

 Wat Traimit